-A blue tortoiseshell cat is not its own breed.
-It is just a coat color and pattern that is possible on a number of breeds.
+The blue tortoiseshell cat has a beautiful coat color and pattern that is found in a number of different cat breeds.

-Because many breeds can have the tortie patterning, their general appearance and personality differs depending on the individual cat.
+Because many breeds can have the tortie patterning, their general appearance and personality may differ depending on the individual cat.

 Blue Tortoiseshell Color Genetics

-Dilute fur happens in a number of breeds, not just tortoiseshells.
+Dilute fur happens in a number of breeds, not just torties.
 You can learn more about the genetics behind this in our complete cat colors guide.

 Blue Tortoiseshell Cat Breeds

 There are plenty of cat breeds that can have tortoiseshell coloring.
-This includes:
+They include:

 Blue Tortoiseshell Cat Personality

-But, these usually refer to perception of personality.
 Some people think torties have a certain attitude, being more stubborn and mischievous than other color cats!
 And scientists in another study found that people definitely attribute certain personality traits to cats of different colors

 Blue Tortoiseshell Cat Health